Homa2071525/BellaBeat/README.md

 ### Data Limitations:

-- The study involved only 33 participants who tracked information over two months, imposing significant constraints on determining trends for each tracked area of usage.
+- The study involved only 33 participants who tracked information over one month, imposing significant constraints on determining trends for each tracked area of usage.
 To mitigate these constraints, a larger dataset is necessary.
 - The inclusion of demographic information such as sex, health/fitness goals, and height would be advantageous.
 - Understanding the participants' sex would aid in aligning the dataset with Bellabeat's target demographic.